 At Lake Jubilee, you can catch trout and redfin.
-Seasonally redfin is more active in the warmer months and trout active on the colder months.
+Seasonally redfin is more active in the warmer months and trout is active in the colder months.
 A productive way of fishing this style is flicking shallow diving lures and soft plastics along the banks and structure which will no doubt catch a few redfin.
 Long casting metal lures, blades, vibes and spoons are also a good option worth trying when fishing from the banks.
 They will allow you to cover great distances and target both trout and redfin at the same time.

 Shallow diving hard body lures and heavily weighted soft plastic minnow imitations are also excellent choices.
 Some good options include bullet lures in bright and natural colours, Daiwa double-clutch, Rapala Countdown series and Savage gear minnows are also excellent choices.
-Traditional lures such as spinners and Tassie devils will also work really well especially in bright colours.
+Traditional lures such as spinners and Tassie devils will also work really well, especially in bright colours.
 You won’t need to get to fancy here a simple cast and slow roll will be effective.

 When targeting freshwater species such as trout and redfin we recommend fishing with a light spinning rod.
 This will make the experience more enjoyable and improve your catch rates.
 We suggest a 1-3 or 2-4 kilo fishing rod.
-Coupled with a 2000, 2500 or 3000 size reel spooled with a decent quality braid between 4-8 pound.
+Coupled with a 2000, 2500 or 3000 size reel spooled with a decent quality braid between 4-8 pounds.
 Then finished with roughly a rod length of a quality fluorocarbon leader.

 Bait fishing here can be quite productive from the banks.
-Some excellent bait options include mudeye on a float or scrub worms, powerbait & yabbies on a light running sinker rig.
+Some excellent bait options include mudeye on a float or scrub worms, power bait & yabbies on a light running sinker rig.
 This is a great choice for trout and redfin.
 Trout and redfin are notorious for feeding more aggressively on dawn and dusk.
-So we highly recommend fishing the first and last hours of sunlight.
+So we highly recommend fishing in the first and last hours of sunlight.
 With redfin more active in the warmer months and trout more active in the colder months.

 Many lakes and reservoirs in the area have been stocked with trout fingerlings.
 Use this link to follow Victorian trout stocking programs.